 3. Maintain Equanimity and Courtesy

 In randori practice you cannot spend time “finishing off” a single opponent because the next one will be on you.
 It’s all about timing and effort.
-Similarly, as things become fast and furious as we near election day, you must 1) focus on one opponent, one issue, one candidate at a time; 2) timebox the time you spend on them; and 3) learn to deal with them effectively, not endlessly.
+As things become fast and furious, you must 1) focus on one opponent; 2) limit the time you spend on them; and 3) learn to deal with them effectively, not endlessly.
 Recognize that you may only be able to push them off momentarily, just keep moving and keep them moving.